hjk789/Userscripts/YouTube-Mobile-Repeated-Recommendations-Hider/README.md

 This userscript was tested and works in Kiwi Browser with Tampermonkey on Android.
 Other mobile browsers that support installing script-managers may also work, although not tested.

-**Known issue:** The script doesn't work when you open a video on the same tab (i.e, when you just touch the recommendation), but it does work when you open it in a new tab.
-This happens because of how YouTube is coded and how userscripts work.
-I may implement a workaround anyday.

 ## License
 - You can view the code, download copies to your devices, install, run, use the features and uninstall this software.
 - Feel free to refer to this userscript, just make sure to include a link to its [GitHub homepage](https://github.com/hjk789/Userscripts/tree/master/YouTube-Mobile-Repeated-Recommendations-Hider) or to it's [GreasyFork page](https://greasyfork.org/scripts/419666-youtube-mobile-repeated-recommendations-hider).